FihoFi/FIHO-S-100-TOOLS/README.md

 # FIHO-S-100-TOOLS

 Tools related to S-100 data model testing and product development.
 The aim of this project is to create a framework for creating S-12X datastructures using a programming langage and IDE.
 PHP is used here, and the framework is intended for use within the Eclipse IDE.

+## Getting started?
+Currently documentation is sparse.
+The best way forward is to first read this README, and then check out the directory 'example'.

 ## Setup of the project

-1. PHP- classes reflecting the basic features described in S-100, such as FeatureType, ComplexAttributeType etc. were made
+1. PHP- classes reflecting basic S-100 structure (FeatureType, ComplexAttributeType etc)
-2. An XSL- translation of the machine-readable S-100 Feature catalog was used to re-create the datamodel as extensions to above PHP- classes
+2. XSL- translation of the S-100 Feature catalog generates the datamodel as PHP- classes
-3. Additional data-validation and product creation are made by coding using the framework and classes as regular PHP.
+3. Additional data-validation and product creation using the framework and classes as regular PHP.
-4. An (extendable) printer- function is used to print out the datamodel for verification.
+4. A printer- function is used to print out the datamodel for verification.

 ## Structure of the classes in directory 'class'